alex-user-go/randmatrix/Readme.md

 # randmatrix
-The task is to fill a matrix (m × n) with a random, int, unique numbers from a certain range (for example for the range 1-3 possible numbers are: 1, 2)
+The task is to fill a matrix (m × n) with random, int, unique numbers from a certain range (for example for the range 1-3 possible numbers are: 1, 2)

 ## Examples